-Book well in advance if you plan to arrive in the Philippines during December – expat Filipinos flood the islands to visit their families during Christmas and New Year.
+Book well in advance if you plan to arrive in the Philippines from mid- to late December – expat Filipinos flood the islands to visit their families during Christmas and New Year.
 The lead-up to Chinese New Year in late January or early February can also get congested.

-Ninoy Aquino International Airport The busiest international airport in the country and where you're most likely to fly into and out of.
-Even after the long-awaited opening of NAIA Terminal 3 (as of August 2014 Delta, KLM, Emirates, Singapore Airlines and Cathay Pacific had moved operations here), the airport generally receives negative reviews from travellers.
+Ninoy Aquino International Airport (www.miaa.gov.ph) The busiest international airport in the country and the one you're most likely to fly into and out of.
+Even after recent upgrades to the main international terminal, Terminal 1, the airport receives negative reviews from travellers.

-Francisco Bangoy International Airport For now, only SilkAir has flights to Singapore; routes to Malaysia might begin operating.
+Davao International Airport (www.davaointernational.com) For now, only SilkAir has flights to Singapore; routes to Malaysia might begin operating.

-Kalibo International Airport Useful direct flights to Kalibo, near Boracay from Beijing, Kunming, Hong Kong, Seoul, Shanghai and Singapore.
+Kalibo International Airport (www.kalibointernational.com) Useful direct flights to Kalibo, near Boracay, from Beijing, Kunming, Hong Kong, Seoul, Shanghai, Singapore and other Asian hubs.

-Besides the international airlines that come up on any internet flight search, several Philippines and regional carriers are worth checking out for flights into and out of the country.
-Mergers have stabilised things somewhat; however, in general the situation, especially in terms of routes, is fluid and dynamic.
+Besides the international airlines that come up on any internet flight search, the following regional budget and Philippine carriers are worth checking out for flights into and out of the country:

 No departure tax on international departures (the P750 fee is wrapped into your ticket).

 Navigating Manila’s convoluted Ninoy Aquino International Airport is a nightmare.
 NAIA’s four terminals are linked only by busy public roads, and shuttle vans linking them are unreliable, so take a taxi between terminals if you're in a hurry.